-In addition to the immediate pipeline of projects, the Company continues to pursue wide ranging analysis and field observations in order to identify additional locales in the Philippines that are consistent with its existing portfolio of hyper-prospective growth nodules in under-valued secondary and tertiary cities.
-Through a combination of qualitative and quantitative market studies, the Company has identified additional target acquisitions for its future developments in Southern Luzon & Visayas.
+In addition to the immediate pipeline of projects, the Company continues to pursue wide ranging analysis and field observations in order to identify additional locales in the Philippines that are consistent with its existing portfolio of hyper-prospective growth nodules in undervalued secondary and tertiary cities.
+Through a combination of qualitative and quantitative market studies, the Company has identified additional target acquisitions located in have identified potential areas for its future developments in Southern Luzon & Visayas.